ydm/django-cart2/README.md

 Simple cart package for Django.

-It was sequentially maintained by:
+In the past it was sequentially maintained by:
 * Eric Woudenberg
 * Marc Garcia
 * Bruno Carvalho

-I made a fork and enriched it by adding bettering the code and adding features for convenience.
+I made a fork and enriched it by bettering the code and adding features for convenience.
 All the code is (re)written with a future Python 3 compliance in mind.
 Python2 is supported using the django.utils.six package which is part of Django as of version 1.5.